metacpan/metacpan-cpan-extracted/distros/W/WWW-AzimuthAero/README.md

 Method is useful for minimize amount of API requests

-If no available\_to property set (like at https://azimuth.aero/ru/flights?from=ROV&to=PKV ) will return all dates in range
+If no available\_to property set (like at https://azimuth.aero/ru/flights?from=ROV&to=PKV )
+will check for 2 months forward and return all dates in range

+# find\_no\_schedule

+Return hash with routes with no available schedule, presumably all transit routes.

 # print\_flights